nibrahim/emacsmovies.org/source/_posts/2012-04-15-navigation.markdown

 The H.264 version of the video for iOS devices is at <http://archive.org/download/EmacsMovies/episode-navigation.mkv>.

-I will update the book chapter and the keys summary tomorrow.
+This is the [sample file](/assets/douglass.txt) which I used for the presentation.